February 27th, 2010 (updated June 22nd, 2012)

 Lessons must be learnt from the short and calamitous history of HBOS, the bank which effectively went bust in September 2008, writes Ian Fraser (Note: This article was first posted under the headline “HBOS: When did the rot set in?
 And were shareholders asleep at the wheel?” on October 2nd, 2008 but has since been extensively updated).

-At best, there were some appalling corporate governance failures at the failed British bank HBOS, with an obsession with growth taking precedence over risk management and prudent banking practice soon after Sir James Crosby became chief executive and Lord Stevenson of Coddenham chairman of the merged HBOS group in September 2001.
+At best, there were appalling corporate governance failures at the failed British bank HBOS, with an obsession with growth taking precedence over risk management and prudent banking practice immediately after Sir James Crosby became chief executive and Lord Stevenson of Coddenham chairman of the merged HBOS group in September 2001.

 Jan 12, 2001: Halifax throws down the gauntlet to the ‘big four’ banks with the launch of an interest-bearing current account that pays annual gross interest of 4.07% provided customers pay in £1,000 a month.
 The new account is advertised using a TV commercial featuring Howard Brown, a customer services representative from the bank’s Sheldon, Birmingham branch, created by advertising agency Delaney Lund Knox Warren (DLKW)

 Feb 2001: Under the leadership of chief executive James Crosby, Halifax plc splashes out £1bn for the bulk of mutual insurer Equitable Life, an insurance brand so toxic that other potential bidders won’t dare touch it.